IsaacAlves7/java-programming/README.md

 # <a href="#"><img src="https://cdn.worldvectorlogo.com/logos/java-14.svg" height="31"></a> It's a repository of Java language programming ☕
 > I created this repository for my Java Full-Stack Development learning.

-## Prerequisites and repositories
-- Good domains in English;
-- Programming logic;

-<blockquote>⚠️ <b>Warning:</b> It's very important to install each one of components shown and to execute the codes on your own machine.
-Besides that, please note that repository is only focused in Java development, if you want to learn about HTML5, CSS3 or Java Frameworks i recommend to access another repositories, click on links bellow!</blockquote>

 <a href="https://github.com/IsaacAlves7/java-programming"><div align="center"><img src="https://sd.keepcalms.com/i/keep-calm-and-code-java-2.png" height="217"/></div></a>

 # 🐒 Paradigmas de desenvolvimento de software